The Rhône Valley is prime hunting ground for The Wine Beagle so I thought I would put together a brief overview of this wonderful region.

 The key to a basic understanding of the wines of the Rhône Valley is the appellation system.
 When faced with a selection of Rhône wines, it is this which will help you divine what is smart and what isn’t.
 This is how it works:

 Côtes du Rhône AOC: This is the entry level stuff, it accounts for about 70% of production.
 Most of it is red and made from Grenache-dominated blends.
 It tends to be light, fruity and easy drinking.
 A small amount of white is made and a certain amount of rosé too.

 Côtes du Rhône Villages AOC: The subtle addition of the word ‘Villages’ should be looked out for as it denotes quite a step-up in quality.
 Again, red makes up the great majority of production with Grenache being the dominant grape.
 These are often very good value and a safe bet in any restaurant.

 Côtes du Rhône Villages + the actual name of a village: Specific villages can be promoted up to this level if they show sufficient class.
 A few examples are Roaix, Sablet and Plan de Dieu.
 There are 21 villages in this category.
 As an example, the label would read – Côtes du Rhône Villages Roaix AOC.
 They can be very high quality and very good value.

 Caveat!
 Although the appellation system is designed to show different levels of quality, there are always exceptions.
-Some Villages wines for example might be better than some of the Crus, but if the vineyard is outside a Cr's borders, then the wine cannot be eligible for Cru status.
+Some Villages wines for example might be better than some of the Crus, but if the vineyard is outside any of the 17 Cru's borders, then the wine cannot be eligible for Cru status.
 As a rule of thumb though the above will give you a pretty good idea of where you stand.